AdobeDocs/experience-manager-cloud-service.nl-NL/help/assets/dynamic-media/invalidate-cdn-cache-dm-classic.md

 >[!IMPORTANT]
 >
->Deze stappen zijn alleen van toepassing op Dynamic Media in AEM 6.5, Service Pack 5 of eerder. <!-- If you are using Dynamic Media in AEM as a Cloud Service, [use the new steps found here](/help/assets/invalidate-cdn-cache-dynamic-media.md). -->
+>Deze stappen zijn alleen van toepassing op Dynamic Media in Adobe Experience Manager 6.5, Service Pack 5 of eerder. <!-- If you are using Dynamic Media in AEM as a Cloud Service, [use the new steps found here](/help/assets/invalidate-cdn-cache-dynamic-media.md). -->

 Zie ook [Overzicht van cache in Dynamic Media Classic](https://helpx.adobe.com/experience-manager/scene7/kb/base/caching-questions/scene7-caching-overview.html).